csinva/csinva.github.io/_notes/ai/decisions.md

 ### the value of information
 - *information value theory* - enables agent to choose what info to acquire
   - observations only effect agents belief state
-  - value of info = expected value between best actions before and after info is obtained
+  - value of info = difference in best expected value with/without info
 - *value of perfect information VPI* - assume we can obtain exact evidence on some variable $e_j$
   - $VPI_e(E_j) = \left[\sum_k P(E_j = e_{jk} \vert e) \: EU(\alpha_{ejk}  \vert  e, E_j = e_{jk})\right] - EU(\alpha \vert e)$
   - info is more valuable when it is likely to cause a change of plan